lightningrodlabs/acorn/DEVELOPERS.md

 If you want multiple instances to test multi-agent scenarios run `yarn run desktop:happ -n 2` (or any number)

-Alternatively, instead of launching the ui separately, you can run `yarn run desktop:build-webhapp` and then `yarn run desktop:webhapp`.
+Alternatively, instead of launching the ui separately, you can run `yarn run build-webhapp` and then `yarn run desktop:webhapp`.
 This will launch a fully packaged webhapp in a preconfigured electron environment.

 ### Acorn Moss Tool